kore4lyf/notes/bsv_blockchain_notes/hashFunction.md

 - Four bytes (32 bits) of a SHA256-based error checking to auto-detect and possibly correct typographical errors.
 - An extra step to preserve leading zeros in the data.

-Bitcoin uses Base58Check to encode Bitcoin addresses, and when exporting and importing private keys to and from different Bitcoin wallets.
+> Bitcoin uses Base58Check to encode Bitcoin addresses, and when exporting and importing private keys to and from different Bitcoin wallets.

+- What are the two places Base58Check is used in the Bitcoin system?
+Public ECDSA keys during the Bitcoin address creation process and private ECDSA keys in a Wallet Import Format (WIF).

+- **Wallet Import Format (WIF)** is a standardized method for displaying Bitcoin private keys using the Base58Check encoding scheme.
+WIF format was standardized in order to allow all Bitcoin wallets to import and export private keys.

+> Basically Base58 is used into format Bitcoin addresses in both public and private.

 ### SHA-256